Disentangled Representation Learning via Flow Matching: Experiments

-\paragraph{Evaluation metrics.} On synthetic datasets with ground-truth generative factors, we report the FactorVAE score~\cite{kim2018disentangling} and DCI disentanglement~\cite{eastwood2018framework}.
-We use these as primary metrics because they offer complementary views of disentanglement with limited redundancy, consistent with prior observations on metric covariance~\cite{locatello2019challenging}: the FactorVAE score measures factor-to-dimension alignment, while DCI disentanglement captures dimension-wise specificity~\cite{eastwood2018framework}.
-For CelebA, where ground-truth generative factors are not available in the same form, we report TAD~\cite{yeats2022nashae} to evaluate attribute-level controllability and leakage (changing a target attribute with minimal unintended changes), and Fr\'echet Inception Distance (FID)~\cite{heusel2017gans} to assess sample quality and distributional fidelity.
-Following common practice, we compute all metrics except FID on a PCA-reduced latent representation when the learned latent is high-dimensional, consistent with prior evaluations.
+\paragraph{Evaluation metrics.} On synthetic datasets with ground-truth generative factors, we report the FactorVAE score~\citep{kim2018disentangling} and DCI disentanglement~\citep{eastwood2018framework}, which provide complementary perspectives on disentanglement.
+The FactorVAE score evaluates factor-to-dimension alignment, while DCI measures dimension-wise specificity.
+For CelebA, where such ground-truth factors are not directly available, we report TAD~\citep{yeats2022nashae} to assess attribute-level controllability and leakage (i.e., modifying a target attribute with minimal unintended changes), along with Fr\'echet Inception Distance (FID)~\citep{heusel2017gans} to evaluate sample quality and distributional fidelity.
+Following common practice, all metrics except FID are computed on PCA-reduced latent representations when the latent space is high-dimensional.

 \paragraph{Implementation details.} Across all datasets, we train the model with a batch size of 128.
-Following~\cite{locatello2019challenging}, we fix the number of generative factors to 10 for each dataset.
-During sampling, we solve the associated ODE using the adaptive-step Dopri5 solver~\cite{Akhtar2025TuningNeuralODE}.All reported results are averaged over 10 independent runs.
+Following~\citep{locatello2019challenging}, we fix the number of generative factors to 10 for each dataset.
+During sampling, we solve the associated ODE using the adaptive-step Dopri5 solver~\citep{Akhtar2025TuningNeuralODE}.
+All reported results are averaged over 10 independent runs.
+Model architecture details are provided in Appendix C.2.
+More experimental results are in Appendix C.3.